pannujat/vast-dashboards/README.md

 The dashboards are provided as `.json` files – import them into your Grafana instance and configure a Prometheus data source as shown below.

 ---
+## Vast User Configuration

+Make sure to create a user and give it readonly access and api access under Managers.

 ## Prometheus Configuration